zowe/docs-site/docs/user-guide/cli-using-displaying-help.md

 ```

 **Tip:** Append `--help-web` to a specific command or action to launch directly into the appropriate web help page.
 ## Viewing web help

-You can download web help from this site in any of the following formats: HTML, a zip file that contains the HTML, or PDF:
+We provide you with several methods to view Zowe CLI web help.
+You can browse Zowe CLI web help online, download the web help in a ZIP file that contains the HTML, or download the web help in a PDF file.

 - <a href="/stable/web_help/index.html" target="_blank">Browse Online</a>
 - <a href="/stable/zowe_web_help.zip" target="_blank">Download (ZIP)</a>
 - <a href="/stable/CLIReference_Zowe.pdf" target="_blank">Download (PDF)</a>